open-neuromorphic/open-neuromorphic.github.io/content/page/events/index.md

 ### Speaker's bio

 Lana Josipović is an Assistant Professor in the Department of Information Technology and Electrical Engineering at ETH Zurich.
 Prior to joining ETH Zurich in January 2022, she received a Ph.D. degree in Computer Science from EPFL, Switzerland.
 Her research interests include reconfigurable computing and electronic design automation, with an emphasis on high-level synthesis techniques to generate hardware designs from high-level programming languages.
 She developed Dynamatic, an open-source high-level synthesis tool that produces dynamically scheduled circuits from C/C++ code.
 She is a recipient of the EDAA Outstanding Dissertation Award, Google Ph.D.
 Fellowship in Systems and Networking, Google Women Techmakers Scholarship, and Best Paper Award at FPGA'20.

+## 2023-09-TBD: Giulia D'Angelo

+{{< figure src="giulia-dangelo.jpg" caption="Giulia D'Angelo" width=500px >}}

+### Abstract

+TBD.

+### Speaker's bio

+Giulia D’Angelo is a Neuroengineer, currently a Postdoctoral researcher at the Italian Institute of Technology in the Event Driven Perception for Robotics laboratory.
+Her current research takes advantage of bioinspired event-driven cameras and compact and low-power neuroinspired hardware for bioinspired visual algorithms.
+She obtained a Bachelor’s Degree in Biomedical Engineering at The University of Genoa in 2015.
+She, therefore, accomplished a Master’s Degree in Neuroengineering developing a neuromorphic algorithm for the egocentric representation of the peripersonal visual space at The King’s College of London.
+She received a Doctorate in bioinspired visual attention mechanisms for robotic applications exploiting neuromorphic architectures at The University of Manchester in 2022.
+She aims to emulate nature, bridging the gap between biologically plausible models of the visual system and bio-inspired hardware.

 # Past events